jonsuh/jonsuh.com/_posts/2015-01-19-august-smart-lock.md

 It’s also possible that August Connect would improve connectivity and reliability since it’ll be a stationary device, and when it’s installed, more than likely rely on August Connect to pair with and control August Smart Lock as opposed to the phone.

 <a href="https://www.flickr.com/photos/jonsuhcom/sets/72157648020084853/" class="button" target="_blank">More photos of August Smart Lock on Flickr</a>

+---

+[^1]: I’m not too sure about the 1-year battery life that’s advertised—my batteries were at 25% after only 6 months.

+[^2]: Previously: “...from personal experience, it works about 60–70% of the time—occasionally at the very attempt to open my door, I’ll find that it’s still locked.”